unimarkup/specification/Frontend_Reference.md

 ### Abbreviation

-To use abbreviations inside a paragraph, use `[::<abbreviation>]_`.
+To use abbreviations, use `[::<abbreviation>]_`.
 The full text of an abbreviation may then be displayed as tooltip or inserted instead of the abbreviation by setting the `display` attribute either to `tooltip` or `replace`.

-Abbreviation definitions may be set anywhere inside the document, by setting `_[::<abbreviation>]` followed by one space and the definition content.
-The definition must be surrounded by blank lines, or by other abbreviation definitions.
-It is possible to span multiple lines by starting the following line with `_ <continuing text>`.

 **Note:** If an abbreviation has more than one definition, the last found definition is used.

-**Note:** An abbreviation definition may only consist of inline elements.

-It is possible to render a list of abbreviations, used up to the current position inside a document, using the macro `{@renderAbbreviations}` by accessing the list `{@abbreviations}`.
+It is possible to render a list of abbreviations, used up to the current position inside a document, using the macro `{@renderAbbreviations}` by accessing the list `{%abbreviations}`.

 **Usage:**